| Drilling Down Newsletter # 16 -

 resulting number is a very big one, representing many days of total

-sales for Salon B. The owner of Salon B then thinks:
+sales for Salon B. The owner of Salon B then thinks: I must be crazy for not looking at this before.

 I would make